 * After another treatment, to destroy any remaining cancer cells

 We strive to find the right chemotherapy drug, or combination of drugs, for each person.
 We may use tests, such as tumor molecular profiling, to identify an appropriate drug combination for your disease and help you avoid unnecessary toxicity.

 Depending on your type of cancer and how advanced it is, chemotherapy can:

 If chemotherapy is part of your treatment plan, your medical oncologist will coordinate your dosage and schedule.
 You may receive chemotherapy alone, or in combination with other treatment modalities like targeted therapies, surgery and/or radiation therapy.

 There are a number of chemotherapy options.
-Your doctor may recommend that you are treated in their office, or outpatient clinic, in your home or the hospital
+Your doctor may recommend that you be treated in their office, in an outpatient clinic, in your home, or in the hospital.

-Sometimes, chemotherapy treatment is for a specified number of cycles delivered during a regulated time period and other times, the drugs are administered as long as they continue to produce results.
+Sometimes, chemotherapy treatment is prescribed for a specified number of cycles delivered during a regulated time period.
+At other times, the drugs are administered as long as they continue to produce results.